 Are you traveling to Tuscany and wondering what wonderful towns you need to add to your must-see list?
-Well, I have a great option for you.
-Pienza is a small hilltop town and a UNESCO World Heritage site which is situated in the Val d’Orcia in the southern part of Tuscany in the Siena region.
-Pienza is infamous for its Pecorino di Pienza, a hard sheep’s milk cheese, which is prominently displayed in some fantastic specialty cheese shops.
+Well, I have a great option for you – Pienza!
+It is a small hilltop town, and a UNESCO World Heritage site, situated in the Val d’Orcia in the southern part of Tuscany in the Siena region.
+Pienza is famous for its Pecorino di Pienza, a hard sheep’s milk cheese, which is prominently displayed in some fantastic specialty cheese shops in spread throughout this area.
 But it is more than just that.
 Come, let me show you…

 The Cathedral was built on the remains of the Romanesque church of St. Mary (still visible in the crypt).
 The façade is typical of the Renaissance and is divided into three parts by arched columns.
 On the left wing there is an octagonal, cuspidate bell tower that is reminiscent of the ones Pope Pius II saw in Germany.

 Next is Palazzo Piccolomini.
 This was Rossellino’s masterpiece and has a three-arched loggia on the ground floor facing the cathedral with the council chamber above it.

 And then there is Palazzo Borgia (Palazzo Vescovile) which was given by Pius II to Cardinal Rodrigo Borgia (the future Pope Alexander VI), it is home to the Diocesan museum.
 The collection includes local textile work as well as religious artifacts.

 And the last building is Palazzo Comunale, the town hall.
 The contrasting red brick bell tower was added afterwards, and was purposely built shorter than the cathedral’s bell tower to symbolize the superior power of the church.